thigley/THOS/README.md

 2) Interactive - 16 bit Operating System that echos keyboard input to the screen

-3) Bootstrapping - OS that bootstraps from a floppy. *In progress...*
+3) Bootstrapping - OS that bootstraps from a floppy to memory and jumps to the C Kernel

+4) Kernel - Add functionality to the Kernel

 ###Sources: